 Note: Your Reply-To address will still be shown as email@example.com.

-This rewriting process is automatic, you don’t need to take any action for it to happen and it is generally transparent to your subscribers.
-If you desire to not have your address rewritten, simply change your "From" address to use an email in your own domain name or another email inbox provider which does not have a DMARC = reject policy.
+This rewriting process is automatic and is generally transparent to your subscribers.
+If you don't want your address to be rewritten, simply change your from address to an email on your own domain (making sure you also set up Custom DKIM if you have a DMARC reject or quarantine policy), or to an email on a mailbox provider which does not have a DMARC reject or quarantine policy.

 Why have these DMARC changes been made?

-While these changes are reasonably new, it was only a matter of time before they were made.
-Free email providers have always worked hard to reduce the amount of spam that looks like it is being sent from their networks.
-They made the DMARC = reject policy change to prevent malicious users from sending spam using their domain and that change also impacted legitimate users like yourself.
+Free email providers have always worked hard to reduce the amount of spam that appears to be from their networks.
+They made the DMARC reject policy change to prevent malicious users from sending spam using their domain, and that change also impacted legitimate users like yourself.